Legendandy/youtube-summarizer-agent/docs/FAQ.md

 ### Q: Is it free to use?
 **A:** The agent is open source (MIT license), but you need:
 - OpenRouter API key (some free models available)
-- Webshare proxy subscription (optional but recommended)
+- Webshare rotating proxy subscription (compulsory)

 ### Q: What languages are supported?
 **A:** Currently only English captions/subtitles.
 Multi-language support is planned.